cloudfoundry/eirini-release/README.md

 that is used by modifying `private-registry-cert` secret in your `scf` namespace and restarting bits pod.

+#### IBMCloud Kubernetes Service (IKS)

+IKS provides ingress with signed certificate.
+The certificate is stored in a secret in `default` namespace and has the same name as your cluster.

+It is recommended to deploy Eirini with ingress and use that certificate in IKS.

 ## Resources

 * [SCF documentation](https://github.com/SUSE/scf/wiki/How-to-Install-SCF#deploy-using-helm)